Federal Tax Ombudsman (Pakistan): Timeliness

 According to Section 10(3) of the Ordinance, a complaint is to be made no later than six months from the day on which the person aggrieved first had the notice of the matter.
 According to Section 9(1) of FOIRA of 2013, the agency is to submit written comments within 15 days, which is further extendable for seven days on a sufficient cause.

 According to Section 11(1) of the Ordinance and Section 9(5) of FOIRA of 2013, The FTO is to make a decision within a period of 60 days of the receipt of the complaint.
 The Revenue Division is to inform the action taken within the specified time.
 The FTO has power to review, within 30 days, the findings or orders on a review petition made by an aggrieved party.
 According to Section 13(2) of FOIRA of 2013, the FTO shall decide the review petition within 45 days.
 According to Section 14(1) of FOIRA of 2013, representation may be filed to the President within thirty days of the decision of the FTO.
 According to Section 14(2) of FOIRA of 2013, the operation of the impugned order shall remain suspended for 60 days in case of filing of representation before the President of Pakistan.
 According to Section 14(5) of FOIRA of 2013, the Representation shall be decided within 90 days.

 Special investigations

 The FTO's special investigations include the Smuggled Vehicles Amnesty Scheme, the ISAF Container Scam, and the One Man Inquiry Commission Third Interim Report.

+Special initiatives

+Alongside its complaint-resolution mandate, the FTO Secretariat has run a number of youth-facing outreach programmes.
+In 2025 it launched its first Campus Ambassador Programme, selecting 39 students from 32 universities out of nearly 2,000 applicants for a six-month engagement aimed at building awareness of taxpayer rights and the Ombudsman institution among their peers.
+The programme, run jointly with the Forum of Pakistan Ombudsman, was renewed for a second cohort in 2026.

+The Secretariat has also established a Youth Engagement and Diplomatic Grievance Redressal Cell, and runs an annual internship programme; over 150 students took part in complaint handling, research, and outreach work through the 2025 cohort.

 Regional FTO Offices

-The FTO has regional offices in Lahore, Karachi, Quetta, Peshawar, Faisalabad, Multan, and Gujranwala.
+The FTO has regional offices in Lahore, Karachi, Quetta, Peshawar, Sargodha, Faisalabad, Multan, Sialkot and Hyderabad.